dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ```

 ### Sorting and Limiting Fields

-What if the client wants specific resources that match certain parameters?
-Or perhaps return only specific values from a dataset?
+Clients may want specific resources that match certain fields, or may wish to return a specific value from a dataset.

 The API should support client filtering by taking a relevant field name as a sort parameter.

 For example, a client could send a URI like the one below to sort the returned books by their Book ID.